outdreamer/build-a-cure-1/docs/tasks/ideas.md

             - identify a relationship between 'info usage' and 'pollution-location' data
             - infer concept of 'gene' from original data set if it had any genetic attribute data
             - infer concept of 'gene mutation' from pollution definition
-            - generate a possible function linking 'gene' concept and 'functionality', with 'gene' as an input
+            - generate the concept of a possible function linking 'gene' concept and 'functionality', with 'gene' as an input
             - identify 'info usage' as an example of 'functionality'
             - infer that 'gene mutations' are also possible inputs to 'functionality', in addition to 'genes'
             - infer that 'gene mutations' are a possible input to functionality example 'info usage'